 Heathrow and other big airports can be a nightmare at the best of times.

-But planes getting grounded when Brexit strikes at 2300 GMT on March 29 because airlines have lost their licences would create chaos that ripples across the world.
+But planes getting grounded when Brexit strikes at 2300 GMT on March 29 because airlines lose their licences would create chaos that ripples across the world.

 – Forms, forms, forms –

-Britons could need to start signing their name.
+Prepare to start signing your name.
 A lot.

-Thousands of companies in Britain that do business with Europe would have to fill out reams of customs and duties declarations.
+Thousands of companies that do business with Europe would have to fill out reams of customs and duties declarations.

 And even pets might need to jump through new administrative hoops that require them to have new passports.

 People might want to check theirs as well.
 Those that expire within six months of travel might need to be renewed in advance.